Common Ocular Complications of Ehlers Danlos Syndrome

 - Vision that is not fully correctable with glasses or soft contact lenses.
 (Doctors should perform corneal topography on all patients with unexplained blurred vision.)

 - Myopia (nearsightedness) that increases very quickly

 Doctors and Ehlers Danlos Syndrome patients must not assume their ocular symptoms are always due to their Ehlers Danlos and are therefore unactionable.
 For example, even among the EDS population, the number one cause of fluctuating vision is diabetes.

-The following are common ocular signs, characteristics, and symptoms for Ehlers Danlos Syndrome patients.
-Some patients will show many of these signs and symptoms and some will show few if any.
+The following are common ocular signs and characteristics for Ehlers Danlos Syndrome patients.
+Some patients will show many of these signs and symptoms while some will show few if any.

 Also known as near-sightedness, myopia causes the patient to have more difficulty seeing objects at a distance than objects up close.
 Myopia is common in EDS and non-EDS patients.
 Myopia is typically due to a slightly elongated eye or a very steep cornea, or both.5 In Ehlers Danlos Syndrome, however, the corneas are often found to be fairly flat, meaning that the near-sightedness is due primarily to elongation of the eye.6